awesomeWM/awesome/docs/02-contributing.md

 - do not modify piece of code not related to your commit;
 - do not try to fix style of code you are not writing, it's just adding noise for no gain;
-- check for unnecessary whitespace with `git diff --check` before commiting;
+- check for unnecessary whitespace with `git diff --check` before committing;
 - do not check in commented out code or unneeded files;
 - provide a meaningful commit message;
 - the first line of the commit message should be a short;
   description and should skip the full stop;
-- if you want your work included, add a `Signed-off-by: Your Name &lt;you@example.com>` line to the commit message (or just use the option `-s` when commiting);
+- if you want your work included, add a `Signed-off-by: Your Name &lt;you@example.com>` line to the commit message (or just use the option `-s` when committing);
 - make sure that you have tests for the bug you are fixing.
 - if possible, add a unit test to the test suite under spec/.